 Soil Requirement For Strawberry Cultivation

-Strawberry plant performs best on the dry sandy soil.
+Strawberry plant performs best in dry sandy soil.
 Heavy waterlogging soils are not suitable for strawberry cultivation.

 Soil with a pH between 5.5 – 7 and EC below 0.7mS/cm is ideal for strawberry cultivation.